anas1412/DJ-Fayrouz/README.md

 - Play music from YouTube: DJ Fayrouz can search and play music from YouTube by providing the song title or URL.
 - Music control: You can control the playback of the music by using commands such as play, pause, resume, skip, and stop.
 - Music queue: DJ Fayrouz supports a queue system, allowing users to add songs to a queue and listen to them in order.
-- Volume control: You can adjust the volume of the music playback using the volume command.
-- Lyrics: Get the lyrics of the currently playing song with the lyrics command.
 - Shuffle and repeat: DJ Fayrouz provides commands to shuffle the music queue and repeat the current song.
 - User-friendly commands: The bot offers simple and intuitive commands to interact with the music playback.